 When not to break the rules

 But don’t break the POV rules like this unless you have a very good reason to do it, know what you’re doing, have it really clear in your head, and don’t mind if people give you bad reviews because of it.
-Some people will never permit breaking the ‘rules’ even if there is a good reason for it.
+Some people will never permit breaking the established ‘rules’ even if there is a good reason for it.
 And it’s certainly safer not to.
+The rules are there for a reason.
+They guide us to write well.

 Some rules should never be broken, however, for instance on the subject of POV, there is no way that blithely ignoring the injunction against head hopping can lessen confusion.
-It can only ever create it.
+It can only ever increase confusion.

 As they say, you have to know the rules throughly before you can break them.
 And you have to understand why they exist and only break them if by doing so you create a better reading experience for the reader.
 And since most rules are there in order to avoid confusing the reader, break the rules at your own risk!